-7) [ 8 pts ]
+7) [8 pts]

-Part A: Write a function called election\results that takes a single parameter (vote\counts, a dictionary) that maps candidate names to how many votes they received.
+Part A: Write a function called election_results that takes a single parameter (vote_counts, a dictionary) that maps candidate names to how many votes they received.
 The function should then return a list that represents the individual votes.
-For example if vote\counts is defined as list = []
+For example if vote_counts is defined as then a function call of would return the list